aalexking/Layout/README.md

 ## Usage

+* Create new presets using specified files or by detecting currently running applications
+* Save preset to preset list
+* Run preset by double clicking in preset list

 ## Features

 * Create, copy, modify and save your layout presets
 * Saves the position and size of every application
-*
+* Allows switching between presets with ease and without long delays

-Only tested with Windows 10, previous versions of windows untested
+### Only tested with Windows 10, previous versions of windows untested

-Fully incompatible with other operating systems
+### Incompatible with other operating systems

 Make README readable